Outasight: 2009–13: Nights Like These

 Outasight performed live at the 2012 NHL All-Star Game in Ottawa, Ontario, where his single "Tonight Is the Night" was the song for the player introductions.
 On January 17, 2012, Outasight performed his song "Tonight Is the Night" on Late Night with Jimmy Fallon with The Roots.
-On April 13, 2012, Outasight confirmed via Facebook that his second single from his upcoming debut album would be called "Now or Never" and that would be out soon.
+On April 13, 2012, Outasight confirmed via Facebook that his second single from his upcoming debut album would be called "Now or Never" and that it would be out soon.
 It was released on May 11, 2012.
-His debut album, Nights Like These was released on November 23, 2012, and it peaked at No. 13 on the Heatseekers Albums chart.
+His debut album, Nights Like These, was released on November 23, 2012, and it peaked at No. 13 on the Heatseekers Albums chart.

 2014–17: Big Trouble and Richie

 In 2015, he launched a recording label named RPM MSC in partnership with his management.
 Outasight's sophomore studio album, Big Trouble, was released on October 23, 2015, through RPM MSC.
 Its lead single "The Wild Life" was released on July 29, 2015 and featured in the Bud Light Lime & Mountain Dew summer campaigns and several films.
-His next single, "The "Boogie" was selected to be in the "Apple Watch 2" campaign, the opening introduction to the NBA Primetime on ABC, and also the credit song to the box office blockbuster, Central Intelligence.
+His next single, "The Boogie" was selected to be in the "Apple Watch 2" campaign, the opening introduction to the NBA Primetime on ABC, and also the credit song to the box office blockbuster Central Intelligence.

-His next single, "Do Something Crazy", was released late summer of 2016.
-The song was featured in the film (Mike and Dave Need Wedding Dates) along with (The Nut Job 2: Nutty By Nature) and the soundtrack to the video game, Madden 17.
+His next single, "Do Something Crazy," was released late summer of 2016.
+The song was featured in the film (Mike and Dave Need Wedding Dates) along with (The Nut Job 2: Nutty by Nature), (The Secret Life of Pets 2) and the soundtrack to the video game Madden 17.

-Outasight released is first single of 2017 on April 7 with "I Got You" and announced his third album was coming in the summer.
+Outasight released his first single of 2017 on April 7 with "I Got You" and announced his third album was coming in the summer.